mariolugo/homes/README.md

 PropTypes # Used for component documentaiton
 Helmet # Used for SEO
-Immutable  # To have immutable data
+Immutable  # To have immutable data eslint # linter tool to find and fix problems in javascript code.
 ```

 ## Redux Pattern